Words by Stephen Revere, Photos courtesy of Twelve Baskets

 15 years ago, an old lady from Andong opened a gopchang restaurant in Seoul and served cheonggukjang on the side made with soybeans grown by her siblings back home.
 Turns out the cheonggukjang was an even bigger draw than the gopchang, so she changed the focus and the name.
 Avoid lunch time – you won’t get a seat!
 35-8 Seongbuk-1 dong, Seongbuk-gu, Seoul, near Hansung Univ.
 Stn. (line 4, exit 5).
 02-743-8104

 This chain of jjigae joints goes back to basics, making jang (장, seasoning) the old-fashioned way.
 All of the different kinds of jjigae are worth a slurp, but the cheonggukjang will keep you coming back for more.
 Original location: 570-5 Sinsa-dong, Gangnam-gu, Seoul.
 Other locations in Seoul, Incheon, etc. zzigae.com 02-547-9292

 Twelve Baskets 열두바구니

 Following the crowd is not usually a good idea, but when the line’s out the door in Korea, you know you’ve found something pretty incredible.
-Cheonggukjang at Twelve Baskets is healthy and not overpriced (W7,000), and more importantly it was sampled by the cast of uber-popular Korean variety show Infinite Challenge (무한도전).
+Cheonggukjang at Twelve Baskets is healthy and not overpriced (W7,000), and more importantly it was sampled by the cast of the uber-popular Korean variety show Infinite Challenge (무한도전).
 Original location: Namyang Building, 590 Sannam-dong, Heungdeok-gu, Cheongju-si, Chungbuk.
-Other branches found in Songdo, Gyeongju, etc. Korea.12bg.kr
+Other branches are found in Songdo, Gyeongju, etc. Korea.12bg.kr